ASR: Attention-alike Structural Re-parameterization: Ablation study

-\ul{\textbf{(2) About multiple uses of ASR. }} Since ASR can eliminate the extra parameter and inference cost of the attention modules in the backbones during inference, theoretically, there will be no extra cost in the inference stage no matter how many times ASR is used for attention module re-parameterization.
-Therefore, we investigate the impact of multiple uses of ASR on the model's performance, denoted as $\delta$.
+\underline{\textbf{(1) About multiple uses of ASR. }} Since ASR can eliminate the extra parameter and computation cost of the attention modules in the backbones during inference, theoretically, there will be no extra cost in the inference stage no matter how many times ASR is used for attention module re-parameterization.
+Therefore, we explore the optimal frequency denoted as $\delta$ of ASR on the model's performance.
 As shown in Table \ref{tab:numberofasr}, the performance of the model increases first and then decreases with the increase of $\delta$.
 This phenomenon suggests that ASR can further enhance the performance of the network that has already been trained with ASR, but $\delta$ cannot be too large.
 This is because, in general, the output of the attention module goes through a Sigmoid activation function, whose each value is not large than 1.
 If $\delta$ is too large, the backbone network's feature map will become small in value due to being multiplied by too many of these vectors, affecting the model's training and information forwarding.
 Moreover, when $\delta$ is larger, the computational cost of training increases.
-Therefore, in all experiments in this paper, we generally choose $\delta=1$. \ul{\textbf{(3) About the learnable input $\psi$. }} We discuss the importance of the learnable input $\psi$ for ASR.
-From the ASR paradigm, we verify the performance when $\psi$ is a constant $C_{i}$ or $N_{i}$, where $C_{i}$ means that the all elements of $\psi$ are constant $i$ and $N_{i}$ means that $\psi$ samples from the normal distribution $N(\mathbf{0},i^2 \mathbf{I}_{\mathbf{dim}(\psi) })$.
+Therefore, we generally choose $\delta=1$ in all experiments.

+\underline{\textbf{(2) About the learnable input $\psi$. }} We discuss the importance of the learnable input $\psi$ for ASR.
+From the ASR paradigm, we verify the performance when $\psi$ is a unlearnable constant $C_{i}$ or $N_{i}$, where $C_{i}$ means that the all elements of $\psi$ are constant $i$ and $N_{i}$ means that $\psi$ samples from the normal distribution $N(\mathbf{0},i^2 \mathbf{I}_{\mathbf{dim}(\psi) })$.
 The results are shown in Table \ref{tab:learnable}, where we can find the performance with constant $\psi$ is weaker relative to the learnable one, while the performance seems good when $C_{0.1}$.
-Therefore, in the experiments of this paper $\phi$ are initialized with $C_{0.1}$, and results about other initializations can be found in the Appendix.
+Therefore, in the experiments of this paper $\psi$ are initialized with $C_{0.1}$, and results about other initializations can be found in the Appendix.